Installing MidPoint Server From Distribution Package

 Manual Run Control

-MidPoint distribution package provides convenient scripts to start and stop midPoint service.
+MidPoint distribution packages provide convenient scripts that allow you to start and stop the midPoint service manually.
 Those scripts are located in the bin directory.
-The purpose of those scripts is to start and stop midPoint manually.
-Those scripts are not interacting with any service control facility on operating systems (e.g. systemd).
-Those scripts just start and stop midPoint process.
+Those scripts are not interacting with any service control facility on operating systems, such as systemd.
+Those scripts only start and stop the midPoint process.

 Linux (UNIX)